davidspiegelman/toggle-boot-efi/README.md

 # toggle-boot-efi
-AppleScript to mount/unmount boot disk's hidden EFI partition.
+AppleScript to mount/unmount your boot disk's hidden EFI partition.
 ### Requirements
 Macos 10.10.x and higher and admin priviledges.
 ### Usage